Wallace, Idaho: Museums

+Events

+Regular annual events in Wallace include the Blues Fest, Statehood Day Parade, Huckleberry Festival 5k Walk/Run, Under the Freeway Flea Market, Gyro Days, Center Of The Universe Re-Dedication, Fall for History, Extreme SkiJor, and Home for the Holidays Christmas Festival.

+Infrastructure

 Transportation

 Wallace is accessible via Interstate 90 and State Highway 4.
 The nearest airport is Shoshone County Airport (S83), about 15 mi west, near Smelterville.

 In its prime, two railroads served Wallace.
 The Oregon-Washington Railway & Navigation Co.
 (Union Pacific) reached Wallace from the west, offering passenger service to Spokane and Portland until about 1958, and freight service to Spokane as late as 1992.
 The Northern Pacific Railway approached Wallace from the east with its branch over Lookout Pass to the NP mainline at St. Regis, Montana.
 The former NP depot was listed on the National Register of Historic Places in 1976.

 To avoid demolition during freeway construction, it was moved 300 ft south a decade later in 1986.
 Now at Sixth and Pine streets, it currently functions as a local railroad museum.

 The former NP line was abandoned and removed between St. Regis and Mullan in 1980.
 Union Pacific continued operating the Wallace-Mullan segment of the NP line until abandoning the entire Plummer-Mullan route in 1992.
 After abandonment, this segment of former UP and NP lines was developed into a rail trail, the Trail of the Coeur d'Alenes, which runs from east of Mullan through Wallace, to the Washington-Idaho state line west of Plummer.

 Several miles to the south, the Chicago, Milwaukee, St. Paul and Pacific Railroad, commonly called the Milwaukee Road, ran transcontinental passenger trains on its Pacific Extension between Chicago and Seattle from 1911 to 1961, with freight trains until 1980.
 After the Milwaukee Road discontinued and abandoned the route, much of it also became a rail trail, the "Route of the Hiawatha Trail".
 Currently, it runs from Taft, Montana (near the top of Lookout Pass), descending west to Avery.
 This trail is at least 15 mi distant at its closest point, but as the nearest large community, Wallace advertises itself as the primary jumping off point for trail users.